AlacrisIO/legicash-facts/invariants.md

    find the point of disagreement, á la Truebit.
 If they find an inconsistency in someone else's attested data, they report that together.

-Their reports to each other on what they themselves have gossiped are also Bloom filters, based on bits in SHA-256 hashes of inputs prefixed by some VRF-mandated nonce.
-They cover all the events described above for which they do not yet have a signature from every participant, and have a 1e-100 false-positive rate, assuming there are 10 times as many events as they know of.
-Again, there might be a better way, here...
-1e-100 corresponds to a bloom filter 40-50 bytes long per event gossiped on...
-By providing efficient indexing information about the participants each gossip pertains to, and linearization values, it might be possible to reduce this substantially.
-Ignoring signatures, some gossip might actually have a shorter explicit representation than that.
+Their reports to each other on what they themselves have gossiped are lists of indexes into the events, similar to the ones described in step 2. above, and a Merkle root-hash commitment to the specific data in those events.

 If this handshake fails at any point, R and S report that on subsequent gossip time slots.
 A certain amount of such failure is tolerated, to make the